fomightez/UGENE_help/Moving Unipro UGENE sequencing files on a computer or for sharing.md

 ## Background

-It is helpful to understand that there is at least three files for each project.
+It is helpful to understand that there can be up to three files for each project.

 - The sequence and annotations files should be together in the project folder along with your project data information file that ends in the extension `.uprj`.
 You do not need any information from this file to perform the conversion, but examining it in your text editor or UGENE may help you identify the specific, related sequence and feature annotations files you need to do the conversion.